-MGD III applicant portfolios must show experience that is equivalent to 36 undergraduate credits of design or visual study.
+MGD III applicant portfolios must show experience in graphic design or visual communication.
 Such evidence may arise from formal instruction in design or from job experience.
-(Applicants with portfolios not equivalent to this level should consider applying for a second bachelor’s degree before pursuing graduate work in design.)

 Can I get advance indication of how well I might do in the review process?

 The university requires that applicants undergo the formal review process before any indication of admission potential be given.
-Additionally, how applicants present themselves is part of what the faculty evaluates in the review process.
-Therefore, it is not appropriate for faculty to coach applicants on the preparation of their application.
+In a competitive application process, it is inappropriate for faculty to coach applicants on application preparation.